KrakenOverlord/bitcoin_bootstrap_web/README.md

 - need a verify unregister modal
 - disable register/unregister and update buttons
 - handle errors
+- stress test with hundreds of contributors and candidates
+- landing page detects if no candidates and encourages the first to sign up
+- create HowItWorks page
 - determine best num chars for blurb
 - figure out whitespace in blurb
 - icon for browser title image